lindbrook/packageRank/README.md

 <img src="man/figures/README-plot2a-1.png" style="display: block; margin: auto auto auto 0;" />

-You can also look up [Bioconductor](https://bioconductor.org/)
+You can also use this with
-packages:
+bioconductorRank():

 ``` r
 plot(bioconductorRank(packages = "cicero", date = "2019-01"))